-Here are three arguments for gun control and three more for gun ownership.
+Here are three arguments in support of gun control laws and three more in support of gun ownership.

 Arguments for Gun Control